Liz Foster - Birth Doula & Placenta Encapsulator

 We can research and learn all the things, only to experience labor and delivery differently than what we thought we knew.

 Some have gone down it, others haven't, but you are embarking upon it soon.
-People who have gone down it once, twice, many times, will tell you their experience: "I'm never doing that again," "It was insane," "It was exhiliarating!"
+The people in your life who have gone down it once, twice, many times, simply LOVE to tell you their experience, the good, bad and ugly (unfortunately): "I'm never doing that again," "It was insane," "It was exhiliarating!"
 "I'd do it maybe once more."
-But truth be told, you don't know how you'll feel about that waterfall until you go down it yourself.
+"I want to do it a million times!"

 You go into your birthing place as one person and you leave as another.
-Plus, you leave WITH ANOTHER PERSON TOO!
+Plus, you leave WITH ANOTHER LITTLE PERSON TOO!

 I want to hold that space for you.